 She has conducted extensive research on Indian and Islamic art and architecture in India, Middle-East and North Africa, that have led to the publication of several articles.
 She is particularly interested in the role of visual cultures in the MENASA region, in their role in the process of identity building and political propaganda, in their perception and in the underpinning of historical, social and religious contexts.
 She has collaborated with the “Biennale Sessions” programme in organizing visits and lectures at the Venice Biennale and with Treccani on the Encyclopedia of Contemporary Art as scientific advisor for the thematic areas ‘South Asian art’ and ‘Art from the Arab world, Iran and Turkey’.

-She worked for the multimedia installations realized for the exhibitions “Russian Revolution.
-Art from Diaghilev to Abstraction.
-1898 – 1922” (Gorizia, 2017-2018) and “Gely Korzhev.
-Back to Venice” (Venice, 2019).
-Starting from 2015 she has assisted the team of CYLAND Media Art Lab at the exhibitions held at Ca’ Foscari in the framework of the last Art Biennials.
+Since 2015 she is assistant of CYLAND Media Art Lab for the exhibitions held at Ca’ Foscari in the framework of the Art Biennials.
 In 2019 she was assistant curator of the “12 Cyfest.
 ID.
 Art: Tech Exhibition”.
 She co-edited the catalogue “Sostenibilart.
 Ambassadors of Sustainability” (2022, Venice University Press).